dobromir-hristov/vuecommunity/docs/guide/ecosystem/documentation.md

 - Big and welcoming community
 - Supports every feature no exception
-- Tons of plugins from visual testing, to integration with sketch symbols
+- Lots of [plugins](#essential-plugins) from visual testing, to integration with sketch symbols
 - Easy adoption by developers (Examples written in JavaScript)

 #### Cons